What Is Asparagus?

 And Now The Harvest:

-Following season when you do harvest, do so when the spears are six to ten inches above the soil line.
+when you do harvest, do so when the spears are six to ten inches above the soil line.

-compost or composted manure.
+side-dressing of compost manure.

 Asparagus is very drought tolerant and can usually grow without